MisterMerrick/Barebones-Bootstrap-Template/README.md

-# Barebones-Bootstrap-Template
+# Barebones-Bootstrap-Boilerplate

-A basic starter template for projects using Twitter's Bootstrap 4 framework.
+A barebones Bootstrap 4 boilerplate to get started on your next project right away.
+I have included the Font Awesome CDN for easier access to fonts.